-The benefits will be paid for by .62 percent quarterly payroll tax on employees’ total wages.
+The benefits are paid for by .62 percent quarterly payroll tax on employees’ total wages.
 The tax is paid to the Universal Paid Leave Implementation Fund, which is administered by the District of Columbia.

 To be eligible for the paid leave, employees must spend more than 50% of their working time in the District of Columbia.

-Beginning July 1, 2020, the amount of paid leave employees will be able to take will double, going from 6 consecutive weeks during any 12-month period to 12 consecutive weeks.
+As of July 1, 2020, the amount of paid leave employees can take doubled, going from 6 consecutive weeks during any 12-month period to 12 consecutive weeks.

-During that time, employees will receive 85% of their weekly wage, with the maximum possible benefit increasing to 70% of the statewide average weekly wage.
-The new legislation will also increase the intermittent leave workers will be able to take from 42 days to 56 days.
+During that time, employees can receive 85% of their weekly wage, with the maximum possible benefit increasing to 70% of the statewide average weekly wage.
+The new legislation also increases the intermittent leave workers can take from 42 days to 56 days.